 Another option for the event, especially if your facility does not have many residents who like to bake, is to provide plain sugar cookies for residents to decorate with holiday candies and icing.
 Consider hosting a competition to see who can decorate the best holiday cookie, and have your facility’s administrators judge the competition.

 4. Festival of Lights Party

 Celebrate the Hanukkah season with a fun Festival of Lights party for all your residents.
 Use the party as a way to educate your non-Jewish residents about Hanukkah and its traditions.
 Coordinate with Dining Services to provide potato latkes and other fried foods for residents to sample.
 During the party, invite your Jewish residents to discuss their holiday traditions with the other residents, like how to play the dreidel game.
-In fact, recruit a few residents to help you decorate a dreidel craft kit to use to play the game.
+In fact, recruit a few residents to help create and decorate a dreidel out of clay and use it to play the game.

 Another option is to host a Hanukkah baking activity and invite residents to make a few traditional Hanukkah desserts like Hanukkah donuts (jelly-filled donuts called sufganiyot) or rugelach (cream cheese pastry with a filling of nuts, chocolate, or fruit).
 Provide residents with aprons to color and pastry hats as you teach them how to make these traditional Jewish treats for Hanukkah.

 Collect lots of empty cardboard boxes for your residents to wrap during a fun gift-wrapping party.
 Pass out gift-wrapping paper for residents to wrap the boxes and tie with ribbon before setting them under your facility’s Christmas trees for added decoration.

 Another option is to invite residents to make the gift-wrapping paper themselves before wrapping the empty boxes.
 Simply use a roll of Kraft paper, ink pads, and stamps for the fun project.